JoeQuattrone/LB-API-Travis/README.md

 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 Install dependencies

 ```
 bundle install
 ```
 Run Postgresql with the PG App or start the server manually with:
 ```
 pg_ctl -D /usr/local/var/postgres start
 ```